OSC/openondemand.org/index.md

 ### An intuitive, innovation, and interactive interface to remote computing resources

-Open OnDemand helps computational researchers and students efficiently utilize remote cmoputing resources by making them easy to access from any device.
+Open OnDemand helps computational researchers and students efficiently utilize remote computing resources by making them easy to access from any device.
 It helps computer center staff support a wide range of clients by simplifying the user interface and experience.

 ### Key Benefits & Impact